-Since 2009, The Centre for Active Transportation (TCAT) has played a Complete Streets leadership role in Canada to build momentum and focus community and government interest in Complete Streets.
+Since 2009, The Centre for Active Transportation (TCAT) has played a leadership role in accelerating the Complete Streets movement across Canada.
+TCAT’s work has been anchored around building momentum and growing community and government interest in Complete Streets.

-In 2012, TCAT launched the Complete Streets for Canada website which is a “go-to” hub for Complete Streets policy, design, case studies, and research.
-The website (with a new and improved design launched in 2019) provides the necessary knowledge base and policy framework for municipalities to move toward streets that provide equitable access to all modes of travel.
-With the help of student interns and volunteers, TCAT continues to track, document, and research Complete Streets policy and best practice across the country.
-In addition to the website, TCAT has taken on a range of other Complete Streets projects:
+In 2012, TCAT launched the Complete Streets for Canada website — a “go-to” hub for Complete Streets policy, design, case studies, and research in Canada.
+The website provides the necessary knowledge base and policy frameworks for municipalities to move toward streets that provide equitable access to all modes of travel.
+With the help of student interns and volunteers, TCAT has tracked, documented, and researched Complete Streets policy and best practice across the country.
+In addition to creating this hub, TCAT has taken on a range of other Complete Streets projects over the past decade:

 - Between 2010 and 2015, TCAT hosted six international Complete Streets Forums, bringing together Complete Streets experts and practitioners.

 - In 2013, TCAT worked on a team commissioned by Toronto Public Health to identify and assess published evidence for how specific street design choices influence health outcomes.
 This work influenced the development of Toronto’s Complete Streets Guidelines and former TCAT Director Nancy Smith Lea was on the City of Toronto’s Complete Street Guidelines Stakeholder Advisory Committee (2015-2016).

 - TCAT led the development of a series of research publications about Complete Streets including Complete Street Transformations (2016), Complete Streets Catalogue & Evaluation Tool (2015), and Complete Streets by Design (2012).

 - In 2015, TCAT was commissioned by the Grey Bruce Health Unit to develop a Complete Streets Policy & Implementation Guide for Grey and Bruce Counties.